SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

       # 142.899 μs (1297 allocations: 83.96 KiB)
 ```

 The speedup is significant.
-For this small dense model (3 of 4 entries are populated), using sparse matrices is contraproductive in terms of required memory allocations.
+For this small dense model (3 of 4 entries are populated), using sparse matrices is counterproductive in terms of required memory allocations.
 For large,

 hierarchically built models, which tend to be sparse, speedup and the reduction of
 memory allocation can be expected to be substantial.